MaazS07/MaazS07/README.md

 🎓 I'm a tech enthusiast currently pursuing my Second Year BTech in Computer Science (Data Science) at Dwarkadas J. Sanghvi College of Engineering.

-💻 I am passionate in Web Development and Data Science , looking forward to contribute i future.
+💻 I am passionate in Web Development and Data Science , looking forward to contribute in future.

 ## 🛠️ Technologies & Tools